flixpressllc/flixpress-js/readme.md

 #### .presets()

 Invokes the presets menu for the current template editor.
 If no presets are available, the menu will not display.
-In [development mode][dm], it will also log the current XML information to the console.
+In [development mode][dm], it will also invoke the 'Get XML' button.
+When clicked, it will display the currently applied preset XML.

 There will be a separate document describing how to create the json assets needed for preset creation.